pipedude/evi-run/README.md

 ## 🌟 What is evi-run?

 **evi-run** is a powerful, production-ready multi-agent AI system that bridges the gap between out-of-the-box solutions and custom AI frameworks.
-Built on Python with OpenAI Agents SDK integration, it delivers enterprise-grade AI capabilities through an intuitive Telegram bot interface.
+Built on Python using the OpenAI Agents SDK, the system has an intuitive interface via a Telegram bot and provides enterprise-level artificial intelligence capabilities.

 ### ✨ Key Advantages